Public Archaeology Corps

 VOLUNTEERISM

 We offer opportunities for volunteers to be involved in an active excavation of privately owned sites under the direction of professional archaeologists.
-This aproach allows untrained members of the community to directly participate while under the supervision of professionals.
+This approach allows untrained members of the community to directly participate while under the supervision of professionals.